jisshub/cat-dog-ui-app/README.md

    ```

 4. Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

-## Contributing
-Contributions are what make the open source community such an amazing place to learn, inspire, and create.
-Any contributions you make are **greatly appreciated**.

-1. Fork the Project
-2. Create your Feature Branch (`git checkout -b feature/AmazingFeature`)
-3. Commit your Changes (`git commit -m 'Add some AmazingFeature'`)
-4. Push to the Branch (`git push origin feature/AmazingFeature`)
-5. Open a Pull Request

 ## License
 Distributed under the MIT License.
 See `LICENSE` for more information.